shironxn/wts-app/readme.md

 - Retrieve weather data from [OpenWeatherMap API](https://openweathermap.org/api).
 - Fetch geocoding data using [OpenWeatherMap Geocoding API](https://openweathermap.org/api/geocoding-api).

-Feel free to explore and learn from this project as you dive into TypeScript and OOP concepts.
+Feel free to explore and learn from this project as you dive into Typescript and OOP concepts.
 Enjoy coding!